fglock/Perlito/README-perlito5-Java.md

   - when compiling misc/Java/code_too_large.pl

-  - possible workaround: insert a closure every 100s of lines in a block:
+  - current workaround: insert a closure every 100s of lines in a block:

 ~~~perl
         code...